iTeos Therapeutics: Commitment to corporate responsibility

 100% of iTeos employees in both the U.S. and Belgium are required to participate in cybersecurity training and awareness tutorials online.
 Security culture surveys, phishing exercises, and preventative video series are all available via iTeos’ intranet.

-iTeos, in conjunction with KornFerry International, conducted an employee engagement survey over the last two months of 2021 to assess employee effectiveness through two dimensions: engagement and enablement.
-The goal of this survey was to obtain feedback directly from employees on topics such as: company vision, empowerment, collaboration, respect and recognition, and other key factors that directly contribute to high performance, operational excellence, talent attraction, and retention.
+Every year, iTeos, in conjunction with KornFerry International, conducts an employee engagement survey to assess employee effectiveness through two dimensions: engagement and enablement.
+The goal of this survey is to obtain feedback directly from employees on topics such as: company vision, empowerment, collaboration, respect and recognition, and other key factors that directly contribute to high performance, operational excellence, talent attraction, and retention.
 The survey also compares iTeos to external benchmarks such as General Industry, Pharmaceuticals, and High Performing Organizations.

-iTeos is proud to report that the survey achieved a noteworthy 100% participation rate.
-The foundational principles of the company are very strong as represented by the following data and in most cases, iTeos significantly outperforms the benchmarks, including those of other high performing organizations:
+iTeos is proud to report that the survey conducted at the end of 2022 achieved a noteworthy 95% participation rate.
+The survey results show that the foundational principles of the company are very strong and in most cases, iTeos significantly outperforms the benchmarks, including those of other high performing organizations.